 It should be noted that these Asian countries are part of the 11th Circumscription of the French abroad, a much larger constituency, spanning from Belarus to the Pacific Islands.

-This number of 100,000 only concern individuals that took the initiative of registering their presence at their local embassy / consulate.
+This number of 100,000 only concerns individuals that took the initiative of registering their presence at their local embassy/consulate.

 To put this into perspective, it should be considered that on January 1, 2022, the number of people registered in the Register of French people established outside France was 1,614,772, whereas the actual number was estimated at 2,500,000 expatriates.